appideasDOTcom/APPideasLights/README.md

 This is code that was written to accompany a custom-built WiFi controller for 5050SMD LED light strips.
 The Instructable that shows you how to build the hardware is here: https://www.instructables.com/id/Wifi-Led-Light-Strip-Controller/

 The Arduino directory contains code to be uploaded to an ESP8266-12E development board.
+Directions for loading the Arduino code are available at the Instructable link above.

 The mobile-app directory has a React Native project, which produced native code for both Android and iOS.